 Have you ever watched a wrestling match?
 Be it at the gym or in competition, there’s one move you’re going to see most of the wrestlers’ attempt.
 It is the staple of the takedown game and real wrestling classic.
 Not only that, but it is a large part of Brazilian Jiu-Jitsu as well.
 While it is more useful in No-Gi, it can also be brutally effective in the Gi too.

 Double leg takedown technique takes years to master, in both wrestling and BJJ.
 There are a few main aspects that make this move a complex one.
 While the notion is easy, grab both legs from a lower-level position, getting there, staying safe and finishing takes experience and the ability to adjust.
-There a plenty of different variations of the move that often times need to be connected while attempting to execute it.
+There are plenty of different variations of the move that often times need to be connected while attempting to execute it.
 All in all, here’s a reason why wrestlers spend countless hours polishing up one of the very basic techniques of the sport.
 As Jiu-Jitsu practitioners, we shouldn’t take this move for granted.
 We need to respect the king of takedowns and put the reps in to achieve mastery of the move.

 The Wrestling Version Double Leg Takedown